FilipK0walewski/my-website/content/about/index.md

 ---
 title: "About"
-jizzy_image: jizzy.webp
 type: "about"
 ---
 # About me

-My name is Filip, this is my webiste, more soon.
+This is my webiste, more soon.